Financial Accounting Manual for Federal Reserve Banks, January 2017

 A VIE (VIE 1) itself can hold variable interest in another VIE (VIE 2).
 If, in evaluating the above criteria, the Bank determines that VIE 1 is the primary beneficiary of VIE 2, then VIE 1 must consolidate VIE 2 in its separate financial statements.
 The effect of this multi-level consolidation is that VIE 1 will report the assets and liabilities of VIE 2, rather than simply the net investment in that entity.
 If the Bank is the primary beneficiary of VIE 1, it will, in effect, consolidate both VIE 1 and VIE 2.

-If the Bank is the primary beneficiary of a VIE that qualifies as an investment company, the multi-level consolidation described in the preceding paragraph would not be required.
-FASB ASC Topic 810-10; formerly FIN No. 46(R) specifies that investments accounted for at fair value are not subject to consolidation according to the requirements of FASB ASC Topic 810-10; formerly FIN No. 46(R) in accordance with the specialized accounting guidance in the FASB ASC Topic 946; formerly Financial Services - Investment Companies.
-The following attributes of an investment company are specified in FASB ASC Topic 946; formerly Financial Services - Investment Companies:
+If the Bank is the primary beneficiary of a VIE that qualifies as an investment company, FASB ASC Topic 810-10; specifies that a reporting entity shall not consolidate a legal entity that is required to comply with or operate in accordance with requirements that are similar to those included in Rule 2a-7 of the Investment Company Act of 1940 for registered money market funds.
+The following attributes of an investment company are specified in FASB ASC Topic 946; formerly Financial Services--Investment Companies: